evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 [^not-true]: This is not entirely accurate.
 In practice, we're often interested in finding _just one_ correct program instead of uniformly sampling from _every_ correct program.

-[^karpathy]: You can find good resources online about language modeling, such as [a short intro to language modeling by Karpathy](https://youtu.be/PaCmpygFfXo)
+[^karpathy]: You can find good resources online about language modeling, such as [CS324 - intro to large language models from Stanford](https://stanford-cs324.github.io/winter2022/lectures/introduction/) or [a video on language modeling by Karpathy](https://youtu.be/PaCmpygFfXo).

 [^lambda2]: Enumerative synthesis such as [lambda-squared by John Feser](https://www.cs.utexas.edu/~swarat/pubs/pldi15.pdf) uses program-length prior distribution (longer programs are less likely) and aggressive space-pruning.